Psychology: Motivation

 Some psychologists study motivation or the subject of why people or lower animals initiate a behavior at a particular time.
 It also involves the study of why humans and lower animals continue or terminate a behavior.
 Psychologists such as William James initially used the term motivation to refer to intention, in a sense similar to the concept of will in European philosophy.
 With the steady rise of Darwinian and Freudian thinking, instinct also came to be seen as a primary source of motivation.
 According to drive theory, the forces of instinct combine into a single source of energy which exerts a constant influence.
 Psychoanalysis, like biology, regarded these forces as demands originating in the nervous system.
 Psychoanalysts believed that these forces, especially the sexual instincts, could become entangled and transmuted within the psyche.
 Classical psychoanalysis conceives of a struggle between the pleasure principle and the reality principle, roughly corresponding to id and ego.
 Later, in Beyond the Pleasure Principle, Freud introduced the concept of the death drive, a compulsion towards aggression, destruction, and psychic repetition of traumatic events.
 Meanwhile, behaviorist researchers used simple dichotomous models (pleasure/pain, reward/punishment) and well-established principles such as the idea that a thirsty creature will take pleasure in drinking.
 Clark Hull formalized the latter idea with his drive reduction model.

 Hunger, thirst, fear, sexual desire, and thermoregulation constitute fundamental motivations in animals.
 Humans seem to exhibit a more complex set of motivations—though theoretically these could be explained as resulting from desires for belonging, positive self-image, self-consistency, truth, love, and control.

 Motivation can be modulated or manipulated in many different ways.
 Researchers have found that eating, for example, depends not only on the organism's fundamental need for homeostasis—an important factor causing the experience of hunger—but also on circadian rhythms, food availability, food palatability, and cost.
 Abstract motivations are also malleable, as evidenced by such phenomena as goal contagion: the adoption of goals, sometimes unconsciously, based on inferences about the goals of others.
-Vohs and Baumeister suggest that contrary to the need-desire-fulfilment cycle of animal instincts, human motivations sometimes obey a "getting begets wanting" rule: the more you get a reward such as self-esteem, love, drugs, or money, the more you want it.
+Vohs and Baumeister suggest that contrary to the need-desire-fulfillment cycle of animal instincts, human motivations sometimes obey a "getting begets wanting" rule: the more you get a reward such as self-esteem, love, drugs, or money, the more you want it.
 They suggest that this principle can even apply to food, drink, sex, and sleep.